I love when you share my recipes!

 Skip to Recipe

-A perfect way to enjoy vibrant cherries when they’re in season in the summer months, sweet Cherry Simple Syrup is easy to make and can be used to craft many delicious drinks to enjoy during a long summer day.
+A perfect way to enjoy vibrant cherries when they’re in season in the summer months, sweet Cherry Simple Syrup is easy to make with three ingredients – cherries, sugar, and water – and can be used to craft many delicious drinks to enjoy all summer long.

 Cherry season is never long enough and fresh cherries are one of my favorite summer foods.
 So I’ve turned sweet cherries – or bing cherries – into a delicious addition to cocktails and mocktails with this cherry syrup recipe.
 We’re leaving out the lemon juice so nothing interferes with the summery flavor of the cherries.